DiamondLightSource/fa-archiver-py3/docs/fa-archiver.rst

 -X
     Enable extra commands (debug only), see `Debug Command (D)`_.

+-R
+    Set SO_REUSEADDR on the listening socket.
+Only useful for debugging when repeatedly restarting the server.

 The recommended options are -c and -t.

 The rest of this man page can be ignored by most users.